Here’s what’s Happening at the Red Brick

 Artist Reception: City Hall Biennial Exhibition

-Join us for a vibrant evening of art, music, and community as we present a new exhibition in City Hall celebrating the extraordinary talents of Colorado artists.
+Join us on Thursday, September 11 from 4 to 6pm for a vibrant evening of art, music, and community as we present a new exhibition in City Hall celebrating the extraordinary talents of Colorado artists.
 Visitors to the artist reception will enjoy artist talks, drinks, light bites, and live music.
-Starting at 4:30pm, there will be a progressive tour from one floor to the next, each level hosting different snacks and artists.
+There will be a progressive tour starting at 4:30pm, moving from one floor to the next, each level hosting different snacks and artists.

 Admission: Free and open to the public